kinnala/scikit-fem/docs/listofexamples.rst

    A comparison of inlet and outlet temperature profiles in Example 28.

-See the `source code of Example 28 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex28.py>`_ for more information.
+See the source code of :exlink:`28` for more information.

 Example 39: One-dimensional heat equation
 -----------------------------------------